fricciardi/datetime2/docs/timeofday.rst

 ..
 TODO: if we will be keeping all time representations on a page, a ToC here will be useful

-In the following we will call a Python rational number anything that can be passed to the :class:`fractions.Fraction` constructor, i.e. an integer, a float, another Fraction, a Decimal number or a string representing an integer, a float or a fraction.
+In the following we will call a rational number anything that can be passed to the :class:`fractions.Fraction` constructor, i.e. an integer, a float, another Fraction, a Decimal number or a string representing an integer, a float or a fraction.
 In addition, it is also possible to use a 2-value tuple